Last Updated: Dec 30, 2024 Views: 551

 The Shapiro Library has several tools you can use to identify a list of journals that publish in a given field of study.

-You can use the Periodical Finder to find journals that the library currently subscribes to.
-You can find the Periodical Finder on the “Find Articles, eBooks, & More” menu on the library home page.
-You can do a keyword search or browse journals by discipline, and there are a few limiter options available to refine your results by subject or publisher.
+You can use the Publication Finder to find journals that the library currently subscribes to.
+You can find the Publication Finder on the “Find Resources” dropdown menu on the library home page under "Newspapers, Magazines, and Journal Articles (Publication Finder)".
+You can do a keyword search, browse journals by subject, or browse journals by database.
+There are a few limiter options available to refine your results by subject or publisher.

 UlrichsWeb: Global Serials Directory